2007-08: Michael St. Croix was chosen in the first round, 4th overall, of the 2008 WHL Bantam Draft by the Edmonton Oil Kings.

 2014-15: St. Croix played for the Greenville Road Warriors in the ECHL in his second pro season.
 The third-leading scorer for the Road Warriors, he scored 15 goals with 26 assists and was -10 with 44 penalty minutes in 59 games.
 Greenville missed the playoffs despite winning 39 of 72 games, finishing two points behind Orlando for the final spot in the competitive East Division.

-St. Croix is a crafty forward with solid two-way skills.
-More of a playmaker than a scorer, St. Croix is small, but has very good speed and excellent hockey sense.
+St. Croix is a crafty forward with two-way skills.
+St. Croix is small, but is a good playmaker with very good hockey sense.